dmachard/kodi-remotecontrol/README.md

 ## Start remote control

-As prerequisite, go to `System/Settings/Network/Services` and activate *Allow programs on other systems to control Kodi*.
+As prerequisite, go to `System/Settings/Network/Services` and activate `Allow programs on other systems to control Kodi`.
 After that, you can start the remote control and provides the address of your kodi server.

 ```
 kodi_remotecontrol --desthost=10.0.0.200
 ```

-Available options:
+Other available options:

 ```
 kodi_remotecontrol --help